 3. DISCUSSIONS: Each unit has one or more discussions that require your posts and comments.
 You must read the instructions carefully for each one.
 Pay attention to the due dates/times!
-No late work will be accepted.
+No late work will be accepted [there is one exception noted on the "Discussion Grading RUBRIC"].

 Discussions are used in online courses for you to prove that you "get it;" that you understand the material, that you are reading the material, and that you are proficient enough in it to expand upon it in discussions.
 This is how face-to-face class interaction is substituted.
-It is very valuable and REOUIRED for this course.
+It is very valuable and REQUIRED for this course.